jrozojime/Twitter-Research-Code/README.md

 Run a LDA algorithim in order to know the most predominant topics in the collection of tweets

-Generate a LDA algorithim visualization in order to explore easily the results given by the algorithim
+Generate a LDA algorithim visualization in order to explore easily the results given by the LDA algorithim

-Run a series of tests like :UMass, c_v and perplexity in order to check that your LDA algorithim is performing fine
+Run a series of tests like :UMass, c_v and perplexity in order to check the accuracy of the LDA algorithim